+Note.
+"Happen" refers to participants' evaluations of the probability that a target event will occur.
+"Reverse not happen" refers to the reverse probability estimation calculated as 100% minus the probability of the same event not happening.
+Plotted using JAMOVI (2023).

+To explore whether participants' estimations of two competing hypotheses summed to 100% and whether this interacted with condition and scenario, we focused on post-hoc tests of specific contrasts of interest.
+We found support for differences between estimations of two complementary events in Study 1a Q3 in the class condition (t = −16.24, p < .001).
+Specifically, participants' average assessment of “happen” probabilities (M = 17.97, SE = 1.23) was lower for “happen” than for reverse “not happen” (M = 24.46, SE = 1.54).
+For all other pairs, there was no evidence of a difference.
+In other words, only in Study 1a Q3 under the class condition did the sum of the two events fail to equal 100%.
+All other comparisons showed no differences, suggesting that participants' estimations for two mutually exclusive events generally summed to 100%.

-Extensions: Studies 1a, 1b, and 3 (exploratory analysis)
+Extensions: Negative complementary events (Studies 1a, 1b, and 3 exploratory analysis)

 We examined whether participants' likelihood judgments of negative complementary events displayed a consistent or divergent pattern of reliance toward partition-dependent priors across Studies 1a, 1b, and 3.
 The Mann-Whitney U tests indicated differing probability judgments between the case-prime and class-prime conditions for Items 1 and 2 of Study 1a, Study 1b, and Study 3, while no difference was found for Item 3 of Study 1a (Table 15).
 Welch’s t-tests found support for lower probability judgments in the case condition for Item 1 of Study 1a and Study 3 where ignorance priors under case prime were lower than that under class prime, and higher probability judgments for Study 1b in the case condition where ignorance priors under case prime were higher than that under class prime (Table 14 and 15).
 Welch’s t-test failed to find support for an effect of condition on Items 2 and 3 of Study 1a.